 Unfortunately, most modern mixers/consoles or channel strips works good only in “repairing”, almost surgical mode — good to cut unwanted resonances, to make levels more сonstant…trying to “push” them — and you’re failed, unpleasant overdrive is all you’ve got.

 No wonder that there’s such a big demand on a “vintage-styled” hardware.
 But vintage became boring too.
 How can everybody use the same stuff?

-Colored amplification/sound sculpting devices are the key to the good sound and music exploration, a key to more interesting, rich sounding, more textured music (electronic music especially).
+Colored amplification/sound sculpting devices are the key to the good sound, a key to more interesting, rich sounding, more textured music (electronic music especially).

 Just look at the guitar amps world for example — plenty of flavours to choose from!

 Zvukofor color amps are inspired by an old (often tube) musical equipment, when the gear was working more like a musical instrument rather than engineering stuff, so musicians could really “grab a knob” and get the sound they want.
 Less numbers, more psychoacoustic goodies.

 I’ve always thought it would be great to hear a device demo using my own instruments, or sound samples/sequences/whatever.